 If you are selling a property then you can instruct a Solicitor when your property goes on the market using an online Estate Agent or local Estate Agent.
 Alternatively you could wait until you have your first viewing appointment.
 Please just remember that when you accept an offer you do need to pass the Lawyers details over to the Buyer.
 So waiting for a viewing maybe a little late.
 Your Buyer will probably be looking at other properties so getting the information to them will help to reduce the risk of the Buyer withdrawing their offer.

-Would you really wait for the results of survey before you instruct a Solicitor.
+Would you really wait for the results of survey before you instruct.

 Waiting for the results of a Survey before you instruct a Solicitor sounds the right thing to do but if you are a serious Buyer and you are prepared to make a decision using the results of a survey then actually waiting doesn't make sense.
 After all if its a bad Survey you may pull out and look for another property.